hjoons/scheduling-application/README.md

 ## User Roles

 - **Administrator**: Full access to manage employees, create schedules, and oversee all operations
-- **Team Lead**: Can view/update employee availability and enter shift tips
+- **Leadership**: Can view/update employee availability and enter shift tips
-- **Employee**: Can view schedules and track personal hours/tips
+- **Staff**: Can view schedules and track personal hours/tips
+- **Trainee**: Can view schedules and track personal hours (no tips)
-- **Unauthorized**: Can not access any pages -- prevents unauthorized users from creating an account and accessing information
+- **Unvalidated**: Can not access any pages -- prevents unauthorized users from creating an account and accessing information

 ## Administrative User Stories (Managerial)